hanabi/hanabi.github.io/docs/level_19/special_finesses.md

 ### The Cursed Finesse

-- Most *Double Finesses* and *Clandestine Finesses* work because the original blind-play 'matches' the clued card and, therefore, more blind-plays are promised.
-However, what if the same card is intentionally clued in such a way that no additional blind-plays would be called for after the first?
+- Commonly, players can use a *Double Finesse* or a *Clandestine Finesse* to "get" multiple cards from the next player.
+This works because the first blind-play "matches" the clued card.
+- However, what if a player intentionally performs a *Bluff* where other players can see that it was actually possible to perform a *Double Finesse* or a *Clandestine Finesse*?
 - In this situation, if the cluer is not making a mistake, they are trying to send a deeper message - they want an extra person to blind-play.
-- Such a clue is considered *Cursed* - the next player must therefore blind-play in order to "heal" the situation, since otherwise the clue will just be treated as a single *Bluff*.
-- After this extra blind-play occurs, the presence of the true *Double* (or *Clandestine*) *Finesse* is now promised and understood by the team.
+- This is called a *Cursed Finesse* because it requires the situation to be "cured".
+By performing a *Cure Blind-Play*, the move is transformed from a *Bluff* into a real *Finesse*.
 - For example, in a 4-player game:
   - It is the first turn and nothing is played on the stacks.
-  - Bob has a red 1 on slot 1 and a blue 1 on slot 2.
+  - Bob's hand is as follows, from left to right: `red 1, blue 1, green 3, green 3`
+  - Donald's hand is as follows, from left to right: `blue 2, green 4, green 4, yellow 4`
+  - Thus, Alice has a *Free Choice* between cluing blue to Donald and number 2 to Donald.
+If Alice chooses blue, then it will cause a *Bluff* (as a 2-for-1).
+If Alice chooses number 2, it will cause a *Clandestine Finesse* (as a 3-for-1).
   - Alice clues blue to Donald, touching a single blue 2.
-  - Bob blind-plays red 1.
+  - Bob tries to blind-play the blue 1 from his *Finesse Position*.
+Instead, it is a red 1 and it successfully plays.
+Bob now knows that he was *Bluffed*.
-  - Cathy sees that Alice could have cleanly initiated a *Clandestine Finesse* on Bob by cluing the blue 2 with rank instead of color.
-Therefore, Cathy needs to "heal" the situation.
-She blind-plays.
+  - Cathy sees that Alice could have done a *Clandestine Finesse* instead of a *Bluff*.
+Thus, Cathy knows that this must be a *Cursed Finesse*.
+Cathy blind-plays her *Finesse Position* (as a *Cure Blind-Play*).
 It is a red 2 and it successfully plays.
+  - Bob and Donald both gasp in surprise when Cathy blind-plays:
+    - From Bob's perspective, the focus of the clue is a *one-away-from-playable* card, so this cannot be a *Double Bluff*.
+    - From Donald's perspective, this cannot be a normal *Finesse* or a *Double Bluff*, because Cathy would have done nothing, waiting for Bob to play the blue 1 (as a *Finesse*)
-  - Bob and Donald both gasp in surprise when Cathy blind-plays.
-Since Bob's red 1 did not match Donald's blue card, this cannot be a *Pestilent Double Bluff*.
-It also cannot be a *Double Bluff* on blue 4 because Cathy would never have blind-played anything before Bob had a chance to play his blue 1.
+    - From both Bob and Donald's perspective, Bob's red 1 did not match Donald's blue card, so this cannot be a *Pestilent Double Bluff*.
   - Therefore, the team knows that this must have been a *Cursed Finesse*.
-Bob will now continue to blind-play for his now-promised blue 1.
+Bob will now continue to blind-play until he finds his promised blue 1.
-- Note that this only should occur if there was *Free Choice* in the initial clue.
-For example, if the chosen clue also good-touched additional cards or avoided bad-touching other card(s), then this is **not** a *Cursed Finesse*.
+- *Cursed Finesses* can only occur if there is a *Free Choice* during the initial clue.

 ### The Surreptitious Finesse